sc0pena/Boston_air_bnb/README.md

 3. Are some rental room types (house, bedroom, condo, etc) in demand more (available less) than others?

 Background:
 - Listing data collected from Kaggle (https://www.kaggle.com/airbnb/boston).
-Data from 2009 through 2016.
+Data is from 2009-2016.

 Methods/Models:
 - outcome 1 (pricing increase based on rooms and beds) correlation plotted on scatter diagram